 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Add the orange zest, orange juice and chia seeds to a large bowl.
 Mix well to moisten the seeds.

-Add the dried fruit, filtered water, vanilla, cinnamon, ginger and allspice.
-Mix into the chia mixture.
+Add the dried fruits, filtered water, vanilla, cinnamon, ginger and allspice to the chia mixture and mix well.
 Allow to sit for 15 - 20 minutes.

-Meanwhile, preheat oven to 150c (fan-forced).
-Line the base and sides of a 20cm round spring-form cake tin with baking paper and grease the sides with coconut oil.
+Meanwhile, preheat the oven to 150c (fan-forced).
+Line the base of a 20cm round spring-form cake tin with baking paper and grease the sides with coconut oil.